rogithsaravanank/Prepping/Prepping/notes/Java.md

 - javac filename(Main.java)
 - java Main(class name)

-## Object Oriented Programming
-- Use Case is the first place were the object orientation starts.
-- Objects will be created for doing an action which will be an internal state(behaviour) of the object.

 ## Data Types
 - Primitive : Integer (byte- -2^7=128 to +2^7 ,int- 4 bytes, long- 8 bytes), Float(double,float), Character(char-2 bytes), Boolean(boolean)
 -